morshedimran/pio-setup/ansible手順書.md

 * Prepare the SSL certificate and private key seperately

-※If the official SSL certificate could not be arranged, then create and use self-signed ssl certificate.
+※ Create and use self-signed SSL certificate unless the official SSL certificate is not available.

 Following is the self-signed ssl certificate creation procedure.：

     # cd /root/ansible/resource/web/opt/nginx/conf
     # openssl genrsa -des3 -out server.key 1024